Meteor APM, done right

 Do I need to instrument my app manually?

-No. Adding the package automatically wraps Meteor methods, publications, the DDP layer, and MongoDB.
+No. Adding the package automatically wraps Meteor methods, publications, the DDP layer, MongoDB, fetch / HTTP.call, sjobs, and console / Meteor Log.
 You can opt out per category in config.
+A one-line `UptimeClarity.metric()` API is also available for custom timings.

 Can I self-host the data?